VakhoKontridze/VComponents/README.md

 VComponents is a SwiftUI framework that contains customizable UI components

 ## Technologies
+Framework supports iOS 14.0 and up.
 Framework is being developed macOS 11.0 Big Sur in XCode 12.
 Project contains Demo sub-module, which can be run to showcase all components.

 ## History
+Dec 21 2020.
+VInteractiveView

 Dec 19 2020.
 VToggle

 Dec 19 2020.
 VPlainButton